FrederikTheisen/FTNMRTools/README.md

 Will also let you integrate regions of the loaded spectra.

-The script can read two file types:
+1. The script can read two file types:
-1) Topspin exported file in the following format:
+Topspin exported file in the following format:

-   This file can be acquired by currently unknown means...

 ```
 # File created = Wednesday, March 8, 2023 2:44:20 PM CET